markgat/MarsWebscrape/README.md

 after which your Mars summary page will be displayed.
 ![web_results](Images/MarsWeb.png)
-5) To close program, close the web page, and shut off the MongoDB deamon and the terminal containing the URL by pressing Ctr + C within each window.
+5) To close program, close the web page, and shut off the MongoDB deamon and the terminal containing the URL by pressing Ctrl + C within each window.

 ## Coming Soon
 (30/01/2020) - Working on deploying on Heroku with updated ChromeDriver to make application web-deployed and more accessible.\